pikachu987/WebController/README.md

 - navigationAction: Descriptive information about the action triggering the navigation request.
 - decisionHandler: The decision handler to call to allow or cancel the navigation.
 The argument is one of the constants of the enumerated type WKNavigationActionPolicy.
 */
-@objc optional func webController(_ webController: WebController, navigationAction: WKNavigationAction, decisionHandler: (WKNavigationActionPolicy) -> Void) {
+func webController(_ webController: WebController, navigationAction: WKNavigationAction, decisionHandler: (WKNavigationActionPolicy) -> Void) {

 }